This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Helps clear baby acne and cradle cap.
+• Moisturizes effectively, helping clear baby acne and soften skin.

 Cons

-• Some babies develop rashes or skin irritation.
+• Some babies experience rashes or dryness from botanical extracts.

 Check Latest Price